makoConstruct/P1/rules.md

 There are multiple levels of play, which progressively introduce more complex means, desires and scenarios.
 If a player's average score over the past five games they played is above par for their current level, they transcend to the next level.

+[todo] Is each series the spring before a summer, during which scores are taken and the players lie dormant? (name: Stewards of Spring)

 ### Specifically (Level 1)

 Start by having the game leader lay out land tiles in a spiraling hexagonal pattern in front of them, with radius 3 (a central tile and then three hexagonal layers around it).
 The following illustrations show how players pieces are laid out for different player counts.